2018 Malacca state election

 The 14th Malacca election was held on 9 May 2018 to elect the State Assemblymen of the 14th Malacca State Legislative Assembly, the legislature of the Malaysian state of Malacca.
 The Malacca State Legislative Assembly dissolved on 7 April 2018 by the Head of State (Yang di-Pertua Negeri of Malacca) on the advice of the Head of Government (Chief Minister of Malacca).

-The election was conducted by the Malaysian Election Commission (EC) and utilised the first-past-the-post system.
+The election was conducted by the Malaysian Election Commission (EC) and used the first-past-the-post system.
 Electoral candidates were nominated on 28 April.
 On 9 May, between 8.00 a.m. and 5.00 p.m.
 Malaysian time (UTC+8), polling was held in all 28 state constituencies throughout Malacca; each constituency elects a single State Assemblyman to the state legislature.
 The election was held concurrently with the 2018 Malaysian general election.

-In a historic result, Barisan Nasional (BN), the ruling coalition in Malacca was ousted from power by Pakatan Harapan (PH).
+In a historic result, Barisan Nasional (BN), the ruling coalition in Malacca, was ousted from power by Pakatan Harapan (PH).
 Since the first Malacca state election in 1955, BN or its predecessor Alliance had never lost the state election.
 PH won 15 seats in the election, gaining a simple majority, while BN won 13.
 Adly Zahari from PH's component party AMANAH was sworn in as new Chief Minister on 11 May 2018.